 07 of 10

 Talk about a dog-eat-dog competition, the annual Wiener Dog Derby pits some of the area's fastest dachshunds against each other.
-Ok, that may be a bit of an exaggeration.
-It's clearly more fun than competition, but the derby in Soulard Market Park is always one of the most popular events of the Soulard Mardi Gras.
-It's happening in 2018 on at 2 p.m. on Feb.
-4.
+While this event may be more fun than it is competitive, the derby in Soulard Market Park is always one of the most popular events of the Soulard Mardi Gras.

 08 of 10

-This masquerade ball in the Rotunda at St. Louis City Hall is the formal event of Mardi Gras and a major social event of St. Louis.
-Hobnob with St. Louis society for the evening while enjoying dinner, an open bar, and live music from 7 p.m. to midnight on Feb.
-9. It costs $150 and up to show up at this A-list gala.Continue to 9 of 10 below.
+Hobnob with St. Louis society for the evening while enjoying dinner, an open bar, and live music from 7 p.m. to midnight Friday, March 1, 2019.
+It costs $150 and up to show up at this A-list gala, and in 2019, musical entertainment includes Funky Butt Brass Band, Disco Nites featuring Coco Soul, and DJ Mahf.Continue to 9 of 10 below.

 09 of 10